-About half of all people suffering from alcoholism will struggle with depressive disorder, and the reverse is true as well.
+About half of all people suffering from alcoholism will struggle with depressive disorder as a psychological effect of alcohol abuse, and the reverse is true as well.
 It is advised that those with family histories of depression and alcoholism take great care in limiting their alcohol intake and being cognizant of their risks.

 Treatment for Alcohol and Depression

 Because these two disorders feed off of each other, they must be treated together.
 If depression is treated but not alcoholism, then alcohol depression will persist, negating the effects of treatment.
 If alcoholism is treated but not depression, the pull to self-medicate will likely be too strong to overcome.

 Individuals looking to recover from both disorders must seek treatment from a rehabilitation facility which specializes in treating both the addiction and the mood disorder.
 The good news is that since depressive disorder plays a role in many types of addiction, most rehabilitation facilities will be able to offer treatment addressing both issues.
 Patients can choose between residential, outpatient, and combination treatment.
 In most cases, it is recommended that the patient start with residential treatment then transition to outpatient as detoxing from alcohol can be deadly.

 In addition to considering the type of facility to begin therapy at, the patient must consider why types of therapy they wish to try.
 Common forms of treatment for co-occurring depressive disorder and alcoholism include: